kevinhannonschulman/course-dbt/greenery/Week_3_Answers.md

 **Part 2: Create a macro to simplify part of a model(s)**

-I created the macro to aggregate event types per session to simplify a repetitive 'case when' statement and documented the macro in macros.yml.
+I created and documented a macro to aggregate event types per session when each event_type is passed through the macro to simplify the repetitive 'case when' statement that I previously used in int_session_events_agg.

-**Part 3:Add a post hook to your project to apply grants to the role “reporting”.**
+**Part 3: Add a post hook to your project to apply grants to the role “reporting”.**

 Added!